Walk 3 Fachwen Pool

 Cross the road and go through a gate with a fingerpost that tells you that Caersws is 6¾ miles.
 Bear right (NW) go through a gate in the fence (SO090924) then across to a gate in the hedge in front of you, then bear right (N) following the hedge on your right.
 Go through 3 gates, crossing a track and bear left (NW) to a stile.
 Go straight ahead across the open field and head for the roofs you will soon see below you.
 As you approach you will see a field gate and a short hedge to the right of it.
 At the right hand edge of the hedge is a fingerpost (SO 086929) indicating the path.
 Follow the narrow path with the hedge on your left, scrubby trees on your right, and through the gate that brings you to a drive alongside the Rhydfelin Baptist Church and cemetery.
 Follow the drive ahead, past the Rhyd-y-Felin cottage to the road.

-At the next crossroads, next to a phone box, turn right.
+At the next crossroads turn right.
 Just before a sharp left hand bend in the road go through the gate (SO 092940) on your right and straight ahead to another gate in the hedge.
-Continue ahead following the hedge on your left passing a fingerpost at the top of the bank.
+Continue ahead following the hedge on your left passing a way marker post at the top of the bank.
 The path then drops down to a stream bed, which can be rather muddy to cross, and on to another gate.
 Go through this and follow the hedge on your right to reach a gate (SO 094937) on your right leading into the wood.
 Follow the path in the wood to come out at another gate.
 Bear sharp right along a track, through 2 gates to cross a bridge over a small stream.
 Turn left and follow the hedge on your left, through a field gate then another gate to the road, Penshwa Lane.

 Turn left on Penshwa Lane until you reach a bungalow, Ashdale, on your left.
 Just past this bungalow there are gates and a fingerpost on the right (SO 102937).